toehead2001/codelab-docs/docs/error-list.md

 Due to errors in your code (like mismatched `{` or `}`) the error may be flagged outside of your code.
 Please check the structure of your script to correct those types of errors.

+!!!
+Note
-Note: Errors are also indicated in the editor with red squiggle underlines.
+    Errors are also indicated in the editor with red squiggle underlines.

 ## Context Menu